An Abstract Model for Branch and Cut: Optimizing Tree Time

 \section{Optimizing Tree Time}

 We now return to the \SVBC setting in which cuts have constant quality.
-Although the previous sections focused on decreasing the \emph{size} of a branch-and-cut tree is useful, in practice the quantity of interest is the \emph{time} it takes to solve an instance.
+Whereas the previous sections focus on decreasing the \emph{size} of a \branchandcutx{} tree, in practice the quantity of interest is the \emph{time} it takes to solve an instance.
 The two notions do not intersect: it can be that one tree is smaller than another, but because the relaxations at each node solve more slowly in the smaller tree, the smaller tree ultimately solves in more time than the larger one.
 This plays prominently into cut selection criteria, as strong cuts can be dense, and adding such cuts to the relaxation slows down the solver.